angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 _This should add angularfire2 and firebase entry in your project's package.json file in dependencies section.
 Something similar_

-> "angularfire2": "^2.0.0-beta.8",
+> "angularfire2": "^4.0.0-rc.0",

-> "firebase": "^3.8.0",
+> "firebase": "^3.9.0",

 ### Setup @NgModule

 Open your project in your favourite editor and open the `app.module.ts` file, under `src/app` and add the following three entries.

->1) Import AngularFireModule at top.
+>1) Import AngularFireModule and AngularFireDatabaseModule at top.

 >2) Define your firebaseConfig constant.

->3) Initialize your app, by calling it in the "imports" array in @NgModule
+>3) Initialize your app, by adding AngularFireModule in the "imports" array in @NgModule

+>3) Also, add AngularFireDatabaseModule in the "imports" array in @NgModule

 your `app.module.ts` file should look something like this.